ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 If, during the review, the Council of Nomes finds that the amendment was written in an improper format, then it must request the author edit the document to conform with the following outlined below.

 ##### Article 3 Section 1 Subsection 1 Clause 3; Vote
-If the vote passes with at least sixty six percent of the Council of Nomes voting affirmatively, then the amendment is enacted upon the Constitution of Nerdiness.
+If the vote passes with at least eighty percent of the Council of Nomes voting affirmatively, then the amendment is enacted upon the Constitution of Nerdiness.

 #### Article 3 Section 1 Subsection 2; Formatting